Scaling limit for a long-range divisible sandpile: Convergence of odometers

-where the constant $C$ has changed from one line to the other.
-In \eqref{riemann-aprox} we used the approximation of the integral by Riemann's sums, in \eqref{f-integrable-1} we used that $x\in K_2$ and $y\in K_4$, and in \eqref{f-integrable-2} we used that $f$ is $L_{loc}^1$.
-This finishes the proof. \end{proof}
+where the constant $C$ has changed from one inequality to the other.
+In the second inequality we used the approximation of the integral by Riemann's sums and the fact that $x\in K_2$ and $y\in K_4$. \end{proof}

-\begin{proof}[Proof of Proposition \ref{majorant-convergence}] As we pointed out before, we only need to prove that $s_n$ converges to $s$ uniformly in a ball $\Omega$ as the one considered in Proposition \ref{suppofodom}.
+\begin{proof}[Proof of Proposition \ref{majorant-convergence}] As we pointed out before, we only need to prove that $s_n$ converges to $s$ uniformly in a ball $\Omega$ as the one considered in Lemma \ref{suppofodom}.
 Recall from \eqref{sn-K1} and \eqref{s-K1} the expression we are using for $s_n$ and $s$.

 Recall from \eqref{K-assumption}, our assumptions about the sets $K_j$, for $j=1,2,3,4$.
 We will prove that $s_n$ converges to $s$ uniformly on $K_1$.

 We write

 where $\eta$ is the standard smooth mollifier